-At December 31, 2009, the fair value of investments in equity of Apollo Investment Europe approximated \$135.5 million, 10.2% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized depreciation of \$(204.0) million.
-For the year ended December 31, 2009, the net change in unrealized depreciation was \$61.2 million.
-The fund's positive performance during 2009 reflected a rebound in the global credit markets and increased risk appetite of credit investors.
-Corporate earnings showed improvement, and macro-economic indicators, while mixed, suggested that the global recession had moderated.
-This resulted in positive mark to market gains in Apollo Investment Europe's portfolio during the year.
-The primary drivers of the positive performance were investments in the packaging and materials, media, cable and leisure and financial and business sectors.
-The Investment Partnership's share of waived fees is approximately \$14 million, which also increased the fair value of the investment in Apollo Investment Europe during the year ended December 31, 2009.
-The net change in unrealized depreciation for year ended December 31, 2009 was also impacted by an unrealized gain of approximately \$3.3 million as a result of foreign currency movements on our investment.
+At December 31, 2009, the fair value of investments in the equity of Apollo Investment Europe was \$135.5 million, 10.2% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized depreciation of \$(204.0) million.
+For the three and six months ended June 30, 2009, the net change in unrealized depreciation was \$27.2 million and \$(5.2) million, respectively.
+The positive performance in the second quarter reflected the strong rebound in the global credit markets.
+Credit investor sentiment turned strongly positive, bolstered by several economic indicators which suggest that the global recession may be turning or at least flattening, and the stabilization of the global financial system via government-led support.
+Buyers of leveraged credit have been very active, especially in the high yield bond space and in more junior credits with higher yields.
+This resulted in positive mark to market gains in Apollo Investment Europe's portfolio in the second quarter of 2009.
+During the first half of 2009, the positive results in the second quarter were offset by negative results in the first quarter, which were driven in part by technical pressures in the credit markets as investors chose to move up in the seniority of capital structures to more secured investments.
+This depressed prices of subordinated debt relative to senior debt, which adversely impacted the AIE portfolio given its concentration in subordinated credits.
+The net change in unrealized depreciation for the three and six months ended June 30, 2009 was also impacted by an unrealized gain of approximately \$3.9 million and \$0.3 million as a result of foreign currency movements on our investment.